lamarquise/printf/README.md

 Policy regarding Scott Free is ret -1 if an int, 0 if not checked or needs to be NULL cuz char star.
 Need to cast in the return if using it to spoof a NULL.
+The Return is a long in the event it needs to be cast as a pointer.

 ft fstrdup():
 A secure version of strdup.